omeatai/src-Business-Analysis/README.md

       - The next field I want is gender.
 I want two (2) radio button options as MALE and FEMALE.
       - The next field I want is Interests.
 I want four (4) checkbox options: Sports, Travel, Movies, and Reading.
       - The Next field I want is for Security question.
 It's a drop down.
       - The Next field I want is for Security answer.
-It's a radio button
+It's a ~~radio button~~ text box.
       - Underneath that I need two command buttons.
 One for Register and the other for Cancel.

   - Ability for the user to login